 Contact lenses are a convenient way to correct vision without glasses or LASIK surgery.
 To keep their eyes healthy, contact lens wearers should adopt a care regimen that involves regular rinsing, disinfecting and replacing their lenses when needed.

-A contact lens exam and fitting session with Switalski Eye Care in Plano will ensure that you receive the best lenses for you and your lifestyle.
+A contact lens exam and fitting session with Switalski Eye Care in East Plano will ensure that you receive the best lenses for you and your lifestyle.
 The eye doctor will also instruct you on how to clean and care for them.

 The following tips are essential for healthy and safe contact lens use: